micmejia/bible-dump/AMPC/Galatians/Gal 4.md

-Now, however, that you have come to be acquainted with _and_ understand _and_ know [the true] God, or rather to be understood _and_ known by God, how can you turn back again to the weak and beggarly _and_ worthless elementary things [[^d]of all religions before Christ came], whose slaves you once more want to become?
+Now, however, that you have come to be acquainted with _and_ understand _and_ know [the true] God, or rather to be understood _and_ known by God, how can you turn back again to the weak and beggarly _and_ worthless elementary things [of all religions before Christ came], whose slaves you once more want to become?